Join us in changing the way that people process grief.Invest

 When the Holidays Hurt: Navigating Social Expectations and Grief After Pet Loss

-The holidays can amplify grief after losing a pet, especially when social expectations clash with what you’re really feeling.
+The holidays can amplify grief after losing a pet.
 This article explores how to navigate gatherings, boundaries, and conflicting emotions while honoring your grief during the holiday season.

 What to Do When Your Pet Dies: A Grounded Guide for the First Days